mchlebosz/mchlebosz/README.md

 - Bootstrap
 - Tailwind CSS
 - SCSS
-- Wordpress (php)
+- WordPress (PHP)
 - Networking
 - Python
 - Windows and Linux systems

 👨‍🎓 Currently student of Poznan University of Technology

-💞️ I’m looking to collaborate on some responsive and a11ble apps
+💞️ I’m looking to collaborate on some creative, responsive and a11ble apps

 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/mateusz-chlebosz-65053a17a/)